Difficult Conversations in a Family Business: Why They Don't Happen

 Pick one.
 They all work.
 They're all the same excuse.

 Meanwhile the business doesn't pause while everyone figures out the right moment.
 The wrong person keeps making calls they shouldn't be making.
 The client who needed a decision last week still doesn't have one.
-The employee who should have been addressed months ago is still doing whatever they want — and everyone else is watching that too.
+The non-family employee who should have been addressed is still doing whatever they want — and everyone else is watching that too.

 This is you if you've ever walked out of a meeting knowing the real conversation didn't happen and drove home replaying what you should have said instead.